Epsom Salt

 FAQs

 • Is Epsom salt the same as magnesium supplements?
-No. Epsom salt is magnesium sulfate used externally, while magnesium supplements are formulated for oral intake and come in various compound forms.
+No. Epsom salt is magnesium sulfate used externally, while magnesium supplements are formulated for oral intake and come in various compound forms (magnesium citrate, glycinate, oxide, and others).
+Each form has its own absorption and tolerability characteristics.

 • Does magnesium absorb through the skin in a bath?
 This is debated.
-Some references suggest limited absorption may occur, but robust evidence for clinically meaningful transdermal uptake is lacking.
+Some references suggest limited absorption may occur, but robust evidence for clinically meaningful transdermal uptake is lacking, and most skin-barrier literature argues that intact skin is not generally permeable to ionic magnesium.

 References